-Unlike indoor programs, children will need to frequently negotiate layers of clothing on their way to and from the bathroom.
-Therefore, the ability to regulate toileting is an important skill for an outdoor preschooler to develop with the support of our educators and their families.
+To be eligible for summer, students should be between the ages of 3-6 years.
+All students should be potty independent and comfortable using a porta-potty with minimal teacher assistance.
+The ability to regulate toileting is an important skill for an outdoor camper to develop with the support of our educators and their families.
 We make accommodations to include children with known or suspected disabilities or developmental delays in our program.
 However, we do not have diapering facilities on site.
 Please contact us at firstname.lastname@example.org to discuss any accommodations needed for your child.

 There have been updates to Washington’s School and Childcare Immunization requirements.
 Children exempted from immunization by their parent or guardian will not be accepted into care unless that exemption is due to an illness protected by the ADA or WLAD or by a completed and signed Certificate of Exemption.
 The MMR exemption law change went into effect on July 28, 2019.
 Students who are not vaccinated against MMR will only be accepted at Tiny Trees with a Certificate of Exemption that indicates a medical or religious exemption.
 Read more about the law on the Washington Department of Health’s Website.